 consultant, including helping someone fill out immigration forms.

 There have been cases in the United States of notaries and individuals calling themselves notarios

 taking advantage of immigrants unaware of the distinction between notario

 Misrepresenting qualifications to offer legal advice can have severe implications for immigrants including missed deadlines, the filing of incorrect or incomplete forms,

 or the filing of false claims with the government.
 An immigrant may miss opportunities, could be deported or subject to civil or

 criminal liability for the filing of false claims.

 Don't become a victim of dishonest immigration consultants known as "notarios."
-Learn how to protect yourself with advice from these immigration attorneys.
+Learn to protect yourself with advice from these immigration attorneys.